tsingzdev/domain-starter/README.md

 ### **Shipment**
-check： https://polygonvns.vercel.app/ for the project output.
+check https://polygonvns.vercel.app/ for the project output.